+III.
 B. Coordinated Assessments Partnership

-The Partnership goal is to develop efficient, consistent, and transparent data sharing among the co-managers (fish and wildlife agencies and Tribes) and regulatory/funding agencies (BPA, NOAA, and US Fish and Wildlife Service) of the CRB for fish-related data.
-The CAP was designed (in part) to assist and streamline state and tribal data contributions to regional decision-making processes (e.g., NOAA 5-yr status assessments) and reports (e.g., NPCC Program Tracker; BPA FCRPS BiOp reports).
-The Partnership has been coordinated by PNAMP and the PSMFC StreamNet project since its inception in 2010 (see: https://www.pnamp.org/project/coordinated-assessments-for-salmon-and-steelhead).
+The Partnership's goal is to develop efficient, consistent, and transparent data sharing among the co-managers (fish and wildlife agencies and Tribes) and regulatory/funding agencies (BPA, NOAA Fisheries, and US Fish and Wildlife Service) for fish-related data.
+The CAP was designed (in part) to assist and streamline state and tribal data contributions to regional decision-making processes (e.g., NOAA 5-yr status assessments) and reports (e.g., NPCC Program Tracker; BPA CRS BiOp reports).
+The Partnership has been coordinated by PNAMP and the PSMFC StreamNet project since its inception in 2010 (see: https://pnamp.org/projects/cap/).
 The development of the Coordinated Assessments Data Exchange, called CAX, was partially funded by a 2015 EPA Exchange Network grant (Salmon Coordinated Assessments Data Exchange project #83546401, closed).
 Close contact with High level indicators (HLIs) users (BPA, NPCC, NOAA, others) and with regional fish and wildlife managers is maintained and is crucial to the success of the project.

 The partnership is focused on sharing standardized regional HLIs for the health of fish populations.
 CAP is a collaborative effort amongst many partners and its scope, both jurisdictionally and species topics, remains flexible to address emerging regional data and reporting needs.
 The intent is for the CAP to be a collaborative, consensus-based effort.
 Parties involved in the CAP remain flexible so that participants with the required expertise (e.g., resident fish managers, habitat managers, etc.) will be recruited as needed, as CAP moves to additional indicators.
 Since 2010, the agencies and tribes within the CRB participating in the CAP have successfully developed the CAX.
 The CAP Fish HLIs query has effectively communicated and made accessible natural-origin salmon and steelhead population HLIs to decision-makers and other interested parties.
-The CAP Fish HLIs query is valuable in providing timely access to CRB HLIs used in federal reports and research, as well as reporting needs of the Washington State Governor's Salmon Recovery Office, NPCC, and BPA (see Appendix B for crosswalk between NPCC populations and CAP Fish HLIs populations).
-Funding has been the limiting factor for expanding the CAP Fish HLIs query beyond natural origin salmon and steelhead HLIs, and only recently has work begun to expand to hatchery origin fish HLIs.
+The CAP Fish HLIs query is valuable in providing timely access to CRB HLIs used in federal reports and research, as well as reporting needs of the NPCC and BPA (see Appendix B for crosswalk between NPCC populations and CAP Fish HLIs populations).
+Funding has been the limiting factor for expanding the CAP Fish HLIs query beyond natural origin salmon and steelhead HLIs; however, an EPA Exchange Network grant in 2020 enabled CAP to develop hatchery origin fish HLIs.
+This represents the first new content in many years.